learning1234embed/Neuro.ZERO/README.md

 # Neuro.ZERO: A Zero-Energy Neural Network Accelerator for Embedded Sensing and Inference Systems

 ## Introduction
 This code implements the paper titled **"Neuro.ZERO: A Zero-Energy Neural Network Accelerator for Embedded Sensing and Inference Systems"**, which accelerates the run-time performance of a deep neural network (DNN) running on microcontroller-grade resource-constrained embedded systems.
 Neuro.ZERO is a novel co-processor architecture consisting of a main microcontroller unit (MCU) that executes scaled-down versions of deep neural network inference tasks, and an accelerator microcontroller unit that is powered by harvested energy.
-This code implements Neuro.ZERO's extended inference that increases the classification accuracy of a DNN by automatically generating an executable binary for it which runs on the Texas Instruments's [MSP430FRXXXX microcontroller](http://www.ti.com/product/MSP430FR5994).
+This code implements Neuro.ZERO's 1) extended inferencethat increases the classification accuracy of a DNN, and 2) latent training  by automatically generating an executable binary for it which runs on the Texas Instruments's [MSP430FRXXXX microcontroller](http://www.ti.com/product/MSP430FR5994).

 ## Software Install and Setup
 Neuro.ZERO requires Python, TensorFlow (for training) and Code Composer Studio (for MSP430FRXXXX binary generation).
 The path environment also needs to be set for the execution of eclipse (CCS).